shaffan15/google_search-selenium/README.md

 # google_search-selenium
-This repository contains code for Google search at google.com using Selenium Java
+This repository contains a small code for Google search at google.com using Selenium Java